mzn928/Aegisub_Trim/README.md

-# Aegisub_Trim
+# Aegisub Trim Automation
-Aegisub automation script for trimming video based on subtitle line time
+Aegisub automation script for trimming audio/video related to the selected lines.
+This automation is based on unanimated [Encode - Hardsub](https://github.com/unanimated/luaegisub) automation.